-Taking a property of another without permission.
+Taking the property of another without permission.
 Theft over \$100 may be reported to the police.

-Consequences: Restitution and suspension up to referral to the superintendent for expulsion
+Consequences: Restitution and in school suspension up to referral to the superintendent for expulsion

 Vandalism

 Destruction, damage, injury, disfigurement or defacement of school or personal property.
 Vandalism over \$100 may be reported to local police.